William Eklund Game Preview: Sharks vs. Canucks

-William Eklund will be in action when the San Jose Sharks and Vancouver Canucks play on Monday at Rogers Arena, beginning at 10:00 PM ET.
-There are prop bets for Eklund available, and here are some stats to help you with your bets.
+William Eklund will be among those on the ice Saturday when his San Jose Sharks meet the Vancouver Canucks at SAP Center at San Jose.
+Prop bets for Eklund in that upcoming Sharks-Canucks matchup are available, so check out our stats to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.